dkoosis/cowgnition/docs/decision_log.md

 ## Logging

 +We will adopt structured logging using a JSON format.
 This will provide consistent formatting, make logs more readable, and ease integration with cloud logging systems.
 This approach will improve debugging and observability.

+## MCP Connection Flow Architecture

+We've chosen to implement a State Machine-based Event Handler architecture for the MCP connection flow.
+This architecture models the connection lifecycle as explicit states (Unconnected, Initializing, Connected, Terminating, Error) with clearly defined transitions between them.
+Message handling is implemented as an event-driven system that dispatches requests to appropriate handlers based on the current state and message type.

+This approach was selected because it directly addresses our key requirements:

+1. **Protocol Compliance**: The explicit state machine enforces the correct connection lifecycle and message sequencing as defined in the MCP specification.
+2. **Developer Experience**: Structured logging with connection context, clear error handling distinguishing protocol vs. system errors, and transparent state transitions provide excellent debuggability.
+3. **Future Extensibility**: The architecture naturally accommodates stateful features like resource subscriptions, progress tracking, and request cancellation.

+We considered alternatives including a simpler request-response loop and an actor model, but the state machine approach better aligns with Go idioms and the stateful nature of the MCP protocol.
+It provides the right balance of structure, flexibility, and maintainability while remaining idiomatic Go.